TapendraBaduwal/Lifelong-learning/README.md

 2. When the built-in model cannot meet the needs, you need to use your own trained model.
 First, refer to the first section of inference_en.md to convert    your det and rec model to inference model(https://github.com/PaddlePaddle/PaddleOCR/blob/release/2.3/doc/doc_en/inference_en.md), and then use it as   follows:

+3. Paddleocr worked better on GRAY or BGR img or numpy array
         from paddleocr import PaddleOCR,draw_ocr
         # The path of detection and recognition model must contain model and params files
         ocr = PaddleOCR(det_model_dir='{your_det_model_dir}', rec_model_dir='{your_rec_model_dir}', rec_char_dict_path='{your_rec_char_dict_path}',     cls_model_dir='{your_cls_model_dir}', use_angle_cls=True)